-1.2.1 The agenda for each meeting will be prepared by the Chief Executive in consultation with the Chair.
-A Trustee wishing to raise a substantive agenda item for a Board meeting should notify the Chair sufficiently in advance to allow the preparation of relevant documents in good time and the circulation of papers in line with 1.2.2.
-Short items may be raised as AOCB at the discretion of the Chair

-1.2.2 The agenda and papers for each meeting will be issued to Trustees at least 10 days before the meeting.
+- 1.2.1 The agenda for each Board meeting will be prepared by the Chief Executive in consultation with the Chair.
+A Trustee wishing to raise a substantive agenda item for a Board meeting should notify the Chair sufficiently in advance to allow the preparation of relevant documents in good time, and the circulation of papers in line with section 1.2.2.
+Adding the proposed agenda item is at the discretion of the Chair, unless a minimum of three Trustees request the addition.
+Short items may be raised as AOCB at the discretion of the Chair. - 1.2.2 The agenda and papers for each meeting will be issued to Trustees at least 7 clear days before the meeting.
 If papers are circulated at shorter notice, Trustees must be given sufficient time to read them before they are discussed.
-Trustees will be offered the chance to raise questions on the papers, and receive a response from the Executive, in advance of the meeting.

-1.2.3 Papers will normally be issued in electronic form (and/or printed only when specifically requested, as the Trust strives to minimise its paper use in line with its carbon policy).

-1.2.4 Where a paper is to be treated as confidential (at the discretion of the Chair and CEO), this will be clearly marked on the agenda and each page of the paper.
-A matter will generally be considered confidential where it:
+Trustees will be offered the chance to raise questions on the papers, and if possible receive a response from the Executive in advance of the meeting which will be shared with all trustees.
+These pre-meeting questions and responses will be retained as a matter of record. - 1.2.3 Papers will normally be issued in electronic form (and/or printed only when specifically requested, as the Trust strives to minimise its paper use in line with its carbon policy). - 1.2.4 Where a paper is to be treated as confidential (at the discretion of the Chair and the Chief Executive), this will be clearly marked on the agenda and each page of the paper.
+A matter will generally be considered confidential where it: - relates to discussions with third parties that are themselves confidential, - deals with confidential staffing matters,

-- relates to discussions with third parties that are themselves confidential, - deals with confidential staffing matters, - is commercially sensitive, or - is generally such that public knowledge of the material or the discussion, either generally or at the particular time, would be likely to harm the aims, interests or standing of the Trust.
+- is commercially sensitive, or . - is generally such that public knowledge of the material or the • discussion, either generally or at the particular time, would be likely to harm the aims, interests or standing of the Trust.

-1.3 Conduct of Meetings - Articles 12.1, 12.3 - 12.5
+1.3 Conduct of Board Meetings - Articles 12.1, 12.3 - 12.5

-1.3.1 The conduct of meetings is as per Article 12.

-1.3.2 If a matter is to be put to a vote, this may be done either by seeking votes for and against a proposition proposed by a Trustee and seconded by another; or by considering a proposed and seconded motion and one or more proposed and seconded amendments or alternatives to the motion.
+- 1.3.1 The conduct of Board meetings is as per Article 12. - 1.3.2 If a matter is to be put to a vote in a Board meeting, this may be done either by seeking votes for and against a proposition proposed by a Trustee and seconded by another; or by considering a proposed and seconded motion and one or more proposed and seconded amendments or alternatives to the motion.
 In the latter case, votes for and against the amendments or alternatives and motion will be taken in sequence.